fossxo/fossxo-gdd/source/gui.rst

 2.  :guilabel:`Start` begins the run.
 This navigates to the :ref:`ref-ui-speedrun-game-board` game board.
 3. Table of previous best times sorted from fastest to slowest.
-4. The :guilabel:`Back` button returns to the main menu.
+4. The :guilabel:`Back` button returns to the single-player menu.

 When the speedrun begins, the game board is shown, a prominent three second countdown is show, and dramatic music starts to swell.
 Once the timer elapses